rakrisi/event_python/README.md

 # 🎉 Flask Event Check-In App

-A beautiful and responsive event check-in and feedback web application using Flask, SQLite, Tailwind CSS, and QR codes.
+A beautiful and responsive event check-in and feedback web application built with Flask, Firebase Firestore, Tailwind CSS, and QR codes.

+## 🔒 Security Notice
+**IMPORTANT**: This project uses Firebase service account credentials.
+The `firebase-service-account-key.json` file contains sensitive information and should **NEVER** be committed to version control.
+It is automatically excluded via `.gitignore`.
+Always keep your Firebase credentials secure!

 ## ✨ Features